Global Convergence of Oja's Component Flow for General Square Matrices and Its Applications: Convergence Analysis for Oja Flow

+Theorem \ref{thm:convergence_Oja_flow} establishes convergence for the general case where $r \leq m$, thereby extending the recent result of Kuo et al. \cite{kuo2025asymptotic}, which addresses the specific case where $r=m$.
 A consequence of the proof is that the projection matrix $\bar{U}\bar{U}^\top$ is unique for any $\bar{U} \in \mathcal{U}_r$.
-The initial condition requires that the subspace spanned by $U_0$ has a non-trivial projection onto the dominant invariant subspace of $A$.
-As discussed in Sec. \ref{sec:basin}, this condition is not overly restrictive.
+The initial condition requires that the subspace spanned by $U_0$ have a non-trivial projection onto the dominant invariant subspace of $A$.
+As discussed in Section \ref{sec:basin}, this condition is not overly restrictive.

-Figure \ref{fig_example_convergence_dominant_component_semilog} shows the convergence of the Oja flow \eqref{eq:Oja_flow} to the dominant mode $\mathcal{U}_{1}$.
+Fig. \ref{fig_example_convergence_dominant_component_semilog} shows the convergence of the Oja flow \eqref{eq:Oja_flow} to the dominant mode $\mathcal{U}_{1}$.
 The matrix $A$ is defined in Example \ref{exmp:St13}, and the forward Euler scheme is used with time step $h=0.1$ and $\varepsilon =1$.
 The black line shows the upper bound of the convergence rate ($- (\mathrm{Re}(\lambda _{1}(A)) - \mathrm{Re}(\lambda _{2}(A))) = -1$).
 The figure shows that the convergence rate of $U(t)$ is slightly faster than the upper bound.
 To emphasize that the actual convergence rate is faster than the upper bound, we use $0.7 \mathrm{e}^{-t}$ rather than using the theoretical upper bound $\mathrm{e}^{-t}$.